-Pluto is a Dwarf Planet.
+Pluto is a Dwarf Planet in the Kuiper Belt.
 It used to be classed a planet and used to be the farthest known planet from the Sun.
 It has five moons including called Charon moon.

 Pluto was discovered in 1930 by Clyde W. Tombaugh.
 The planet is named Pluto after the God of the Underworld in Roman mythology.
 In Greek mythology the equivalent god is Hades.